 Loganton is a tiny borough located in the state of Pennsylvania.
-With a population of 466 people and just one neighborhood, Loganton is the 996th largest community in Pennsylvania.
-Much of the housing stock in Loganton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 463 people and just one neighborhood, Loganton is the 996th largest community in Pennsylvania.
+Loganton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Loganton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Loganton is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Loganton who work in management occupations (9.83%), food service (9.40%), and office and administrative support (7.69%).
+Unlike some boroughs, Loganton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Loganton are a mix of both white- and blue-collar jobs.
+Overall, Loganton is a borough of professionals, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Loganton who work in office and administrative support (7.27%), food service (7.27%), and architecture and engineering (6.41%).

 Of important note, Loganton is also a borough of artists.
 Loganton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Loganton’s character.